marcocipriani01/marcocipriani01.github.io-sources/projects/JustAPendulum.md

 ### The physics behind it

 These are all the formulae used in JustAPendulum.
 I'm not going to demonstrate them, but if you're curious, this information is easy to find in every physics book.
-To calculate the gravitational acceleration of the Earth, the pendulum simply measures the oscillation period \( T \), then uses the following formula to calculate \( g \):
+To calculate the gravitational acceleration of the Earth, the pendulum simply measures the oscillation period $$T$$, then uses the following formula to calculate $$g$$:

 $$g=4\pi^2{l \over T^2}$$